jbush001/NyuziProcessor/tests/README.md

     ./runtest.py --target emulator aes.c

+The --debug flag will enable printing test specific diagonostic output to the console.

 There is an experimental 'fpga' target in progress, but is not fully functional'

 Invoking the top level Makefile with the test target will run tests in subprojects.